 The screwdriver is our trusty tool, present in every toolbox or set around, used for centuries to help us fasten things together.
-Today screwdrivers have evolved with various sizes, forms, brands, and even come wrapped (insulated screwdrivers).
+Today’s screwdrivers have evolved with various sizes, forms, brands, and even come wrapped as insulated screwdrivers.
 But how did it all start?
 Who invented the screw in the first place?
 We’ll discuss how the screwdriver came into existence and its implications on our civilization!

 Later tools with the screw design were created from wood as well as screws made from wood.
-These were used in early agircutulral tools such as wine presses and other tools.
+These were used in early agricultural tools such as wine presses and other tools.

 The screw and screwdriver as we know it today begun its appearance in the middle ages, around the late 1700s.
 But the screw design itself was created much earlier in ancient greece by Archimedes who invented the screw design to help irrigate and transport water and other materials.
 The method is still in use today especially with sewage applications.

 Today’s screws are referred to a metal shaft with a corkscrew design to help get two things to stay together, like two pieces of wood.
 A screwdriver helps turn a screw to fasten it into the desired target which a special design at the head of the screw that matches the design of a screwdriver.